dswann101164/azure-noob-blog/posts/2025-11-03-azure-cost-optimization-complete-guide.md

 2. Compute resources (VMs, App Services)
 3. Storage with high costs

 **Don't try to tag everything at once**—it's a 6-month project for large enterprises.
+For the complete tagging strategy including solving the 247 tag variations problem, see our [Azure tagging best practices guide](/blog/azure-resource-tags-guide/) and [tag governance policy implementation](/blog/azure-tag-governance-policy/).

 ---